Employee well-being has a direct impact on organizations and their revenue.

 Homethrive is an option that allows employers to be proactive in preventing burnout for caregivers.
 Employers can offer Homethrive as either a partially subsidized benefit, a voluntary benefit, or a covered benefit.
 Regardless of how it’s offered, employers need to know how to best promote this benefit to caregivers to encourage usage.

-One of the best ways to get employees to use this benefit is by showing them how simple it is to get started and explain how much time it can save them for their caregiving duties.
-The Homethrive program is simple and consists of a few basic steps:
+One of the best ways to get employees to use this benefit is by showing them how simple it is to get started.
+The Homethrive program is simple and involves a perfect blend of tech and human touch:

 - The employee is assigned a Care Guide and has a one-to-one call to discuss their unique needs.